Kelp Is Crafting A Global Currency By Fusing Central Banking Theorem And Blockchain Decentralization

+(MENAFN- GlobeNewsWire - Nasdaq) A currency designed to #GROWLIKEKELP through autonomous, decentralized mechanisms, ultimately becoming the foundation for a new global financial ecosystem.

-(MENAFN- Zex PR Wire) St. Vincent, Grenadines, 12th December 2023, ZEX PR WIRE , Kelp is a new cryptocurrency aiming to become the stable foundation of a modern, global financial ecosystem.
+St. Vincent and Grenadines, Dec.
+12, 2023 (GLOBE NEWSWIRE) -- Kelp is a new cryptocurrency aiming to become the stable foundation of a modern, global financial ecosystem.
 Its mission is to succeed where other crypto projects have failed and deliver the promise of digital money by combining actual econometric models and central banking theorems.

 Kelp is inspired by a growing demand within the crypto community for a stablecoin 2.0.
 Several prominent voices, such as Brian Armstrong of Coinbase and renowned investor Ray Dalio, have discussed the possibility of“Flatcoin” - a new stable cryptocurrency that could become a form of decentralized digital money with worldwide use.